teamrabu/rabu-schedule/readme.md

 Two apparent limitations are intentional:

 - Command-line interface.
-Rabu tools are meant to be a seamless part of a development team's workflow, so Rabu Schedule designed to work with developers' tools.
+Rabu tools are meant to be a seamless part of a development team's workflow, so Rabu Schedule is designed to work with developers' tools.
 In particular, it runs from the command line so it can be easily automated, and it uses a text-based configuration file so that it plays nicely with version control.

 - Self-contained output.
 Rabu Schedule's HTML output is completely self-contained, which allows it to be easily hosted on a webserver, emailed to stakeholders, or just opened from the file system.